 Lenders evaluating your debt ratio will look at your expected housing payments, including mortgage principal, interest, property taxes, property insurance and HOA fees.
 The total cost of homeownership, not just monthly principal and interest payments, is what counts in determining what you can afford.— Greg McBride, Bankrate Chief Financial Analyst

 An HOA fee is a regular fee (usually monthly or quarterly) assessed by the homeowners association to pay for the services it provides.
 If you live in a condo, you may pay a similar fee to the condo association.

 If you plan to buy a home in an HOA, it’s important to understand how HOA fees work.
-The HOA uses the money it collects to help maintain or improve the quality of life in the community.
+The HOA typically uses the money it collects to help maintain or improve the quality of life in the community.
 These fees are paid on top of your mortgage, property tax and homeowners insurance payments.
-Even if your mortgage is paid off, you’ll have to continue paying HOA fees.
+Even if your mortgage is paid off, you’ll still have to continue paying HOA fees.

 What do HOA fees cover?

 The things HOA fees pay for can vary widely and depend on the amenities available in your community.
 Your HOA’s governing documents should outline what fees cover specifically — some common examples include grounds maintenance and landscaping, snow and trash removal and electricity and pest control for common areas.